Jawun works with a number of Indigenous leaders in the East Kimberley who are pursuing their vision for a stronger future for their people.

 CEO, Kununurra Waringarri Aboriginal Corporation> Read more

-Desmond ‘Des’ Hill was born in Broome and has lived and worked in Kununurra in the East Kimberley since 1978.
-He is currently Chairman of MG Corporation, a leading Indigenous organisation that receives and manages the entitlements transferred to the Miriuwung and Gajerrong peoples, native title holders over their country in the East Kimberley.
-He is also the Chief Executive Officer of Waringarri Aboriginal Corporation.
+Desmond ‘Des’ Hill is a strong leader and has worked to address the social and economic challenges for Aboriginal people for many years.
+He has held the position of chairman of MG Corporation, a leading Indigenous organisation that receives and manages the entitlements transferred to the Miriuwung and Gajerrong peoples, native title holders over their country in the East Kimberley.
+He is also the Chief Executive Officer of Waringarri Aboriginal Corporation and is a Director of Binarri-binyja yarrawoo Aboriginal Corporation Backbone for Empowered Communities in the East Kimberley.
 Des worked for the Kimberley Land Council in the early years of Mabo and has previously worked as a teacher.

 Ted carries on the stories of his mother’s sacred country, including the totem of the Tiltuwum tribal group who are the guardians of the Jaliwang Dreaming, where the Barramundi travelled across the country and laid her eggs at Argyle Diamond Mine.

 Born in Wyndham and raised on Lissadell, a cattle station south of Kununurra in the remote north of Western Australia, Ted has been operating Luridgii Tours for more than 10 years.

 In 1980 Ted returned to his family’s community of Mangdangala, next to Lissadell Station, the home of the Argyle Diamond Mine.
 Ted is passionate about tourism and the opportunity to show people his home, and tell the stories of the country and explain the cultural values of his people.